mattblasa/azure-comet/README.md

 The data used in this project is from the diamond dataset, which contains the prices and other attributes of almost 54,000 diamonds.
 The data set was loaded directly from a Azure storage blob that holds example data sets.
 Code to load the data set from the blob is included in both the Python file and the jupyter notebook.

-* The data set contains 10 features:
+The data set contains 10 columns:

 * price -  price in US dollars (numeric)
 * carat -  weight of the diamond (numeric)
 *cut - quality of the cut (categorical)